ChiaraSapo/exp-rob-assignment3/README.md

 # urdf
 - human.urdf (given): person
-- robot.gazebo and robot.xacro: improvements of the files of assignment  (a head hokuyo laser sensor was added to the previous robot, the head revolute joint was substituted with a fixed joint since the robot didn't need to rotate its head anymore)
+- robot.gazebo and robot.xacro: improvements of the robot of assignment 2 (a head hokuyo laser sensor was added to the previous robot, the head revolute joint was substituted with a fixed joint since the robot didn't need to rotate its head anymore).
+Now the robot comprises of: camera + laser scan

 # Scripts
 ## State manager